impatientia/Radtel-RT950-Pro-Firmware/README.md

 # RT-950 Pro Custom Firmware

-Open-source bare-metal firmware for the **Radtel RT-950 Pro** handheld radio.
+An experimental fork of the Open-source bare-metal firmware for the **Radtel RT-950 Pro** handheld radio.

 **Target**: Artery AT32F403A (ARM Cortex-M4F @ 120 MHz, 1 MB flash, 96 KB SRAM)